tkhamez/neucore/doc/features.md

 # Features

-This primarily describes the back-end, most functions are not yet available in the front-end.
+This primarily describes the backend, most functions are not yet available in the frontend.
 Admins must use the Swagger-UI for now (`https://[domain]/api.html`).

 ## Player Accounts and Character Registration